 Another big advantage, in my opinion, is the possibility to produce templates (customized or not) much faster than starting from scratch ourselves.

-I do and plan to continue using and exploring the possibilities within.
+I plan to continue using and exploring the possibilities within.

 Update: With hindsight, Tangent Template may be more useful than I originally thought especially in regards to formatting the book.
 Firstly, the KDP helper with the different dimensions and book margin template downloads for various book pages are helpful for someone who does not wish to remember the details or keep the files after use.
+And with the new updated interior designer’s book cover creator, we may not even need to download the dimensions background image.
 Secondly, setting the margins to display in Interior Designer can help to keep content within limits.
 Thirdly, PDF Inspector can inspect each page (though users have to click check manually for every page) to let us know if the page is fine or not.
-Fourthly, images in interior designer probably has more potential to customise than initial looks e.g. Calendar and datelines.
+Fourthly, images in interior designer probably has more potential to customize than initial looks e.g. Calendar and datelines.
+We may also upload images and fonts.

 If you are frustrated or not adept with margins and KDP book dimensions requirements and keep getting rejected by KDP Launch Previewer, you may have to read up and get acquainted with KDP formatting requirements and resources.
 Otherwise, I recommend Tangent Templates for your KDP book formatting easy and quick help e.g. including the different dimensions for book pages.